localstack/docs/content/en/tutorials/replicate-aws-resources-localstack-extension/index.md

 Use the following command to set up the SQS queue on AWS:

 {{< command >}}
-$ aws sqs create-queue --queue-name test-local-proxy
+$ aws sqs create-queue --queue-name test-queue
 {{< /command >}}

 ### Invoke the Lambda function